Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 62. Try Sticking To Raw Materials

-Suppose you’re remodeling from a fully modern kitchen to a European style kitchen.
-Does that mean everything you had before has to be thrown out?
 Not really.
-Wood, iron, and concrete are among the key components you need to add a rustic touch to your kitchen.
-The great thing about these raw materials is that they blend seamlessly with either a feminine or masculine traditional kitchen design.
+Wood, iron, and concrete are among the key components to add a rustic touch to your kitchen.
+The great thing about these raw materials is that they blend seamlessly with a feminine or masculine traditional kitchen design.

-If you have modern cabinets that you dread remodeling, you can try concrete countertops.
+If you dread remodeling your modern cabinets, you can try concrete countertops.
 These also work well with your modern artifacts to create a breathtaking European kitchen design.

-And since you already have eye-popping colors in your modern kitchen, adding wooden beams, for instance, will complement the modern design perfectly.
+Since your modern kitchen already has eye-popping colors, adding wooden beams, for instance, will complement the modern design perfectly.
 The main thing to note here is that the imperfections of the raw natural materials should be maintained for authenticity to the traditional looks.

 63. Give Fireclay Farmhouse Sinks a Try

 It is one of the most comfortable sinks you can use.
-Apart from being very authentic, this added comfort is another reason why you should have one in your European kitchen design.
+Apart from being very authentic, this added comfort is another reason you should have one in your European kitchen design.

 “But I do have a dishwasher.”
 Yes, that’s an added advantage.
 However, if you are the kind that is always busy creating in the kitchen, this is the kind of sink you need.